Renewable Heat Incentive (RHI)

 - 20.06p/kWh for solar thermal panels

-The rates for RHI payments on heat pumps and biomass boilers will increase from spring/summer 2017.
-The government has not announced the precise date yet, but if you applied to join the RHI scheme from 14 December 2016, your tariff will automatically increase once available.
+The rates for RHI payments on heat pumps and biomass boilers will increase from September 2017.
+If you applied to join the RHI scheme from 14 December 2016, your tariff will automatically increase once available.
 The higher rates will be:

 - 10.18p/kWh for air source heat pumps